CheckoutFinland/psp-api/docs/README.md

 ##### Response

-Revert will return `HTTP 200` when successful.
+Activation will return `HTTP 200` when successful.

 | field   | type   | description                                   |
 | --------| ------ | --------------------------------------------- |